havelund/daut/README.md

 The reader can try and understand why these error reports are generated.

-Note that the error count for a super monitor includes the counts for the sub monitors recursively.
+Note that the error count for a super monitor includes the count specifically for that monitor, as well as the sum of counts for this monitor and the sub monitors recursively.
+The output is nested according to the nesting of the sub monitors.

 In addition a JSON file is generated, written to the `.json` file indicated by the `DautOptions.RESULT_FILE`, which has the optional value `daut-results.json`.
 This file is shown below.
 It represents a map from monitor names to instance maps.
 An instance map maps each instance id to a sequence of reports for that instance id in that monitor.